 Inflation risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the value of money.
-As a result of sustained inflationary pressures, the Federal Reserve Board has increased the federal funds rate to a target range of 5.25% to 5.50% as of June 30, 2024.
-The Federal Reserve Board also plans to continue to reduce the size of its balance sheet in 2024, although at a slower pace than it did in 2023.
+As a result of sustained inflationary pressures, the Federal Reserve Board increased the federal funds rate to a target range of 5.25% to 5.50% as of June 30, 2024.
+Subsequently during the six months ended December 31, 2024 the Federal Reserve Board decreased the Fed Funds target range multiple times to its current target range of 4.25% to 4.50% as of December 31, 2024.
+The Federal Reserve Board also plans to continue to reduce the size of its balance sheet in 2025.
 To the extent these interventions do not mitigate the volatility and uncertainty related to inflation and the effects of inflation, or to the extent conditions otherwise worsen, we could experience adverse effects on our business, financial condition, and results of operations.
 As inflation increases, the value of our investment securities, particularly those with longer maturities, would decrease, although this effect can be less pronounced for floating rate instruments.
 In addition, inflation increases the cost of goods and services we use in our business operations, such as electricity and other utilities, which increases our noninterest expenses.
 Furthermore, our customers are also affected by inflation and the rising costs of goods and services used in their households and businesses, which could have a negative impact on their ability to repay their loans with us.